Best Camping Pillows of 2025

 VALUE

-Performance is crucial for our backpacking pillows, but we also look for models that offer long-term value.
-From cost-effective picks to high-end, we only add the best pillows so every backpacker can find their perfect fit.
+Performance is crucial for our backpacking and camping pillows, but we also look for models that offer long-term value.
+From cost-effective picks to high-end features that warrant a premium price, we only add the best pillows to our guide so everyone can find their perfect fit.

 COMFORT

-The HEST Pillow is our top pick for comfort – it’s not only one of the most ergonomic pillows we tried, but one of the best for support.
-Its soft memory foam core offers stellar neck and head stabilization for excellent alignment all night long, and the contoured shape and plush outer fabric make it as cozy as camp pillows come.
+The HEST Pillow is our top pick for comfort – it’s not only one of the most ergonomic pillows we tried, but it’s also soft and supportive.
+Its soft memory foam core offers stellar neck and head stabilization for excellent alignment all night long and the contoured shape and plush outer fabric make it as cozy as camp pillows come.
+The Therm-a-rest Compressible Cinch is another camping pillow that levels up comfort with its soft, compressible foam.

 SUPPORT